serai-dex/serai/docs/coordinator/Tributary.md

 `sign::ProcessorMessage::Preprocess` and a `SubstrateBlock` transaction allowing the transaction to be signed has already been included on chain.

-When `t` validators have published `SignPreprocess` transactions, a `sign::ProcessorMessage::Preprocesses` is sent to the processor.
+When `t` validators have published `SignPreprocess` transactions, if the coordinator represents one of the first `t` validators to do so, a `sign::ProcessorMessage::Preprocesses` is sent to the processor, excluding the processor's own preprocess.

 ### Sign Share